Canaccord Genuity (:) Receives Consensus Rating of “” from Analysts

-Shares of Canaccord Genuity (:) have been given a consensus rating of “N/A” by the zero ratings firms that are presently covering the stock, MarketBeat reports.
+Canaccord Genuity (:) has earned a consensus rating of “N/A” from the zero ratings firms that are currently covering the company, MarketBeat reports.

 About Canaccord Genuity